 This is my new favorite thing.
-It’s compact and won’t take up your whole apartment.
-You may recognize this at-home squat machine from the background of practically every one of Khloe Kardashian and Hailey Beiber’s mirrored gym selfies.
-The DB Method becomes an obsession, in that it literally promises to give you a "better" butt in 30 days, and here’s the best catch: The brand’s workouts are only 10 minutes long.
-The DB Method also sells bands and weights for you to wear during workouts if you’re looking to work your arms and legs.
+It’s compact and won’t take up your whole apartment or living room.
+You may recognize this at-home squat machine from the background of practically every one of Khloe Kardashian and Hailey Bieber’s mirrored gym selfies.
+The DB Method easily becomes an obsession; it literally promises to give you a "better" butt in 30 days, and what makes it even more lovable is that the brand’s workouts are only 10 minutes long.
+The DB Method also sells bands and weights for you to wear during workouts if you’re looking to work your arms and legs as well.
 Now, I’m not saying the workouts aren’t hard.
 They are.
 But you will absolutely love how your butt and core look after using this.
-Hopefully, we’ll all be able to show off the results somewhere beautiful and outdoors soon.

-P.volve’s method aims to create lean, elongated muscles; adding shape without bulk.
+P.volve’s method aims to create lean, elongated muscles—adding shape without bulk.
 You won’t be hurting or sore after a P.volve routine, and that’s what the founders hoped for.
-Right now, P.volve is offering its community a free 30-day streaming trial, which gives access to hundreds of different workouts like morning stretches, burn and sweat programs, and focus sessions on their online platform.
+P.volve offers its community a free 14-day streaming trial, which gives access to hundreds of different workouts like morning stretches, burn and sweat programs, and focus sessions on their online platform.
 I love this system.
-The Ultimate Bundle includes a weighted ball, gliders, two-pound hand weights, light ankle band, heavy ankle band, ankle weights, and a proprietary band, and they’re all really compact.
+The Essentials Kit includes a weighted ball, gliders, heavy ankle band, ankle weights, and a proprietary band, and they’re all really compact.

-This is also a pricier product, but it’s uniquely amazing.
+Like the Peloton bike, this is also a pricier product, but it’s uniquely amazing.
 This rowing machine actually mimics the dynamic full-body feeling of rowing in real water.
-Connection to nature is something we all need right now during self-isolation.
-You control the resistance by filling more or less water into the tank.
-I found this at my friend’s house (pre-isolation) and I became obsessed with it.
-The sound of water is also very meditative, and can really wipe out some stresses of the day.
+Connection to nature is something we all need right now and since it’s not always possible to dip your paddle in a real body of water, this machine can help you imagine that you are.
+You control the resistance by the amount of water you put in the tank.
+The sound of water is also very meditative, and can really wash away some stresses of the day.

-This is less of a full-body workout, and more of a way to keep yourself from getting stiff and sore sitting at a desk.
-This ergonomic board makes it so you’re sort of working out while standing on a conference call, or standing at your desk.
+This is less of a full-body workout, and more of a way to keep yourself from getting stiff and sore sitting at a desk all day.
+This ergonomic board makes it so you’re sort of working out while standing on a conference call, or standing at your desk returning emails.
 It’s sneaky, in that your natural body’s micro-movements while standing on the board burns calories, strengthens your body, soothes stiff joints, and keeps you alert and awake.
-Level’s trials report that 83% of users felt happier when using the balance board.
+Level’s trials report that 83 percent of users felt happier when using the balance board.
 Sign us up.